japila-books/spark-sql-internals/docs/spark-sql-EquivalentExpressions.md

 | Description

 | [[equivalenceMap]] `equivalenceMap`
-| *Equivalent sets of expressions*, i.e. semantically equal link:spark-sql-Expression.adoc[expressions] by their `Expr` "representative"
+| *Equivalent sets of expressions*, i.e. semantically equal link:expressions/Expression.md[expressions] by their `Expr` "representative"

 Used when...FIXME
 |===